Skip to content

 What’s involved in Project HERO?

-In Project HERO, participating leaders will utilize the PeopleBench solution as part of a Professional Learning Community with the support of the PeopleBench team of education workforce experts, while the research team collects and analyzes staff data to understand the impact of the solution in each participating school.
+In Project HERO, participating leaders will utilize the PeopleBench solution as part of a Professional Learning Community with the support of the PeopleBench team of education workforce experts, while the research team collects and analyzes data to understand the impact of the solution in each participating school.

-Benefits for participating schools/districts
+Benefits for participating schools and districts

-- Access to a team of thought partners to help create a better workplace for your staff, aiming to reduce staff turnover and improve student outcomes.
+• Access to a team of thought partners to help create a better workplace for your staff, aiming to reduce staff turnover and improve student outcomes.

-- Clear visibility of the strengths and risks in your school’s workforce, based on current, easy-to-use data.
+• Clear visibility of the strengths and risks in your school’s workforce, based on current, easy-to-use data.
 This covers staff resilience, organizational culture and other key metrics.

-- Opportunities to collaborate with other leaders and share practice and learnings as you progress.
+• Opportunities to collaborate with other leaders and share practice and learnings as you progress.

 District Leader